First post, by Wengier

 DOSBox-X as a DOS emulator is based on DOSBox, but it has so many added features that do not exist in DOSBox or other forks.
 Just to name a few of its unique features: support for GUI menu bar & config tool, save and load state, better compatibility with DOS applications, more DOS commands, Pentium MMX & Pro, printer output, long filename and FAT32 disk images, Windows clipboard copy & paste, 3dfx Glide & Voodoo chips, cue sheets with FLAC/Opus/Vorbis/MP3 CD-DA tracks, FluidSynth, NE2000 Ethernet, V-Sync, and many more.

-The latest version of DOSBox-X (0.83.4) has been released recently with major improvements, such as improvements in the save & load state feature, support for launching programs to run on the Windows host (-winrun), built-in 4DOS 8.00 shell as the alternative command shell, a new quick reboot mode for guest systems, and new menu items for a few useful functionalities (for more information about recent changes see https://github.com/joncampbell123/dosbox-x/releases).
+The latest version of DOSBox-X (0.83.6) has been released recently with quite a few improvements, such as support for OpenGL shaders and customizations of the Z drive, improvements in the internal Voodoo hardware and MT32 emulations, new commands and utilities, support for FluidSynth MIDI Synthesizer & new "Shared Windows clipboard functions" for the Windows platform, along with a lot of usability improvements (see release notes here: http://dosbox-x.com/release-0.83.6.html).
 However, the installation instruction for its official Windows releases may not be very straightforward for some users because there is no all-in-one installable package available.
 Rather, it was separated into at least 3 zip files including Visual Studio, MinGW32 and MinGW64 builds without included documentations, which likely makes it less convenient for new users to get started.

 Download link: DOSBox-X-Setup-Windows-latest.exe